Paraclete: The Holy Spirit as advocate or counselor (John 14:16, 26).

 I designed this knife, in part, back in 2011.
 It had originally been set up to be a friction folder and much smaller.
 But what’s the fun in that?!

-A few months ago, I decided that I would revisit the drawings and make a frame lock out of them.
-So off to the computer to start playing with a wicked-looking folder that was a complete departure from what I have been doing for the last 5 years.
+About a year ago, I decided that I would revisit the drawings and make a frame lock out of them.
+So off to the computer to start playing with a wicked-looking folder that was a complete departure from what I have been doing for the last 8 years.

 One thing that really helped me with the design of this knife is that I spent some time down at NASA’s JPL (Jet Propulsion Lab) talking advanced metallurgy and machining with some of the greatest minds I have ever had the pleasure to meet.
 When I was speaking to them, I was working through some problems I have run into as a knife maker over the last 13 years – things like dirt and grime buildup, friction, and weight.

 So I picked their brains for all I was worth, and came home and set about testing new theories in the practical application of knife making.

 The overall appearance of the Paraclete simply can’t be ignored!

 I wanted to design something totally new for me – a much more complicated knife than I had ever attempted before!

 I really hope you like this knife!
 It exceeded my expectations, and I hope it exceeds yours too!!

 Blade: .15625 Thick, M390 Blade Steel, DLC Black Fallout Finish with Black G10 Inlays

 Frame: .15625 Thick, Grade 5 Titanium, DLC Black Fallout Finish with Black G10 Inlays